Joystream/joystream/meetings/rome/README.md

 #### Item 1
 1. Went through the draft Release plan point by point
-2. Points that were unclear, inaccurate, missing or wrong, was corrected or marked for change.
+2. Points that were unclear, inaccurate, missing or wrong, were corrected or marked for change.

 #### Item 2
 1. Martin presented a draft OKR, with an emphasis on a proposed new way of making, tracking and grading the KRs using github issues, as discussed in the [Acropolis Lessons Learned Meeting](../acropolis#lessons-learned).